vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*8. As a site user I want to be able to recover my password in case I forget it so that I can recover access to my account.*
+*8. As a site user I want to be able to recover my password in case I forget it so that I can regain access to my account.*

 - On the log in page is a link for resetting the password